MattiaFanan/k8s-notes/07-services/00-ClusterIP/2-mechanics/01-common-ckad-patterns.md

    kubectl get endpoints <service-name>
    # If empty, the selector does not match any ready Pods
    ```
 7. **Use `sessionAffinity: ClientIP`** only when needed (e.g., stateful protocols that require sticky connections).
-It adds overhead and does not survive Pod restarts.
+It adds overhead and does not survive Pod restarts. %comment this is never explained before, add it to yaml structure
 8. **Do not use ClusterIP Services for external traffic** — use NodePort, LoadBalancer, or Ingress instead.
 ClusterIP is only reachable from within the cluster.

 ## Common CKAD Exam Mistakes